jed709/jed709.github.io/index.md

 Now that we understand the basics of fitting models with `brms` and working with the posteriors they generate, let's go through a more complex - but more practical - example, using the same dataset.

 ---
-Part III: A Practical Example
+Part IV: A Practical Example
 ---

 You might have noticed that we fit our model of the `ToothGrowth` dataset without specifying any priors.
 This is not great.
 When we don't specify priors, `brms` uses default priors.
 What does this mean, exactly?
 To understand, we need to take a look at the priors the model used, which we can access using `prior_summary`: